- Daufuskie Island Residents Only -

 When will the cargo boat arrive?
 Will this follow the ferry?
 Or will cargo only come over at specified times?

 Our goal is to always have everything go over at one time on one vessel, however we are a passenger ferry system and need to ensure all ticket holders are able to go over.
-The cargo boat or “luggage barge” will be a separate boat that comes over once a day at minimum.
+The cargo boat or “luggage barge” will be a separate boat that comes over on an as needed basis.
 In the event we are unable to bring all luggage over the barge will come into play.

 How will you handle refrigerated cargo?